Nkpor: Nkpor Tradition

 The Town is ruled by a Monarch whose ascension is hereditary.
 The Arinze Kindred of the Umuezenubosi clan of Umusiome village produces the Monarch known as EZE Nkpor who lives forever.
 The Igwe in Council is made up of twenty-five (25) red cap Chiefs from the five major villages of Nkpor.
 Each village is headed by a High Chief known as Ichie Ume.
-The five (5) Ndi Ichie Ume, namely Onowu, Ogene, Ewele, Ozoma, and Odu each representing the five major villages in Nkpor.
+The five (5) Ndi Ichie Ume, namely Onowu, Ogene, Ewele (Owele), Ozoma, and Odu each representing the five major villages in Nkpor.

 The Ichie Ume attends Igwe in Council meeting with four other Ndichie viz; Eze Ralu oralu, Onyenso, Onyeisi, and Ichie Okwa.
 Nd’ichie Nkpor are capped at their respective villages and thereafter make an appearance at the Igwe's Palace for confirmation.
 Consequently, there are five Ndichie Councils in Nkpor.
 It is within this council that a deserving person would be capped.
 It is unacceptable for two male siblings of a woman to belong to Ndichie Nkpor.
-The wearing of a RED Cap is an exclusive reserve of Ndichie in Nkpor.
+The wearing of a RED Cap (Okpu mme) is an exclusive reserve of Ndichie in Nkpor.
 Before you are capped as a member of Ndichie you must have taken the Ozo title.
 Issues bothering on customs and traditions are passed to the Ndichie for determination and adjudication.
 However, the Igwe Nkpor can award a title to a deserving indigene of Nkpor but that does not confer on the recipient membership of Ndichie Nkpor nor membership of Igwe-in-council but has the authority of the Igwe to wear a red cap.